ADVERTISEMENT

 Though related, narrative voice and narrative style differ.
 Narrative voice refers to the perspective from which the story is told, whether first person, third person, or omniscient.
 Style, by contrast, is the manner in which that voice is expressed.
 For example, in J. D. Salinger’s The Catcher in the Rye (1951), Holden Caulfield’s first-person voice is inseparable from his colloquial style.
 Yet a third-person narrator, such as in George Eliot’s Middlemarch (1871–72), may vary between objective commentary and intimate psychological observation.

-For an expanded look at narrative point of view, see “Points of View: Narrative Perspectives in Literature” which examines the various perspectives authors employ to guide storytelling.
+For an expanded look at narrative point of view, see “Points of View: A Comprehensive Guide to the Differen Narrative Perspectives in Literature” which examines the various perspectives authors employ to guide storytelling.

 Narrative Techniques and Devices

-The distinction between narrative form vs narrative style illuminates how literature achieves its effects.
+Ultimately, knowing the distinction between narrative form and narrative style illuminates how literature achieves its effects.
 Form governs how stories are built, whether through frames, letters, or disrupted chronology.
 Style determines how those stories feel through voice, syntax, and diction.
 Together, they create the interplay that makes each work distinctive.

 Further Reading